 When Paul Raeburn became a father for the first time, he had one piece of advice to go on.
 "The most important things to do," a colleague told him, are "to tell your kids you love them and to spend time with them."
 Several years later, he remarried, had a second set of kids, and was determined to learn more about fatherhood than the basic guidelines he'd followed the first time around.

-"We all think we know a lot about fathers and what they do for their kids, but what do we really know?" he told me in a recent interview.
+"We all think we know a lot about fathers and what they do for their kids, but what do we really know?" he told me in an interview.

 "Fathers have much more effect on children than even I would have guessed — and I was biased in favor of fathers to start with," he said.